Basic-Data-Infrastructure/BDI-event-choreography-Edelivery/README.md

 - [x] Send a “hello world” message from one deployment of a common open source e-delivery to another deployment; compare steps to steps of deploying a custom web-based integration without e-delivery.
 See: [Deploying an e-delivery access point](deployment.md).
 - [x] Visualise in sequence diagrams and example messages the protocol steps for this “hello world” message; compare overhead with that of a custom web-based integration without e-delivery.
 See: [Messaging protocol in e-delivery](messaging.md).
 - [x] Reflect on needed additional steps to make it applicable for e.g. BDI virtual data networks.
 See: [Issues](https://github.com/Basic-Data-Infrastructure/BDI-event-choreography-Edelivery/issues).

+### Conclusion

+Through configuring, demonstrating and analysing a “hello world” exchange using an open source e-delivery solution, we have observed:

+- Deployment considerations for e-delivery are similar to those of any other web application for information exchange, but documentation so far seems to be less developer-oriented.
+	- If needed, e-delivery security can be slimmed down by solely relying on HTTPS security.
+	- If needed, e-delivery providers can be shared, for example by a principal with subcontractors, or even across principals.
+- Semantic messaging overhead is similar to that in a common event broker or webhooks system, but with more standardisation and therefore higher expectations of interoperability.
+- Syntactical messaging overhead is higher in e-delivery than in typical HTTP/JSON systems, which is at least partly caused due to the reuse of standardized XML building blocks.

+The evidence so far supports H0.
+This means that e-delivery could be deployed in a lightweight system, similarly to the previous BDI experiments.